nomemory/andreinc-site/_pages/about.markdown

 I don't have a favorite book, but I do have some favorite writers: [Herbert](https://en.wikipedia.org/wiki/Frank_Herbert) and [Lem](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Lem).

 Other than Romanian, I can speak English and French (medium level).
-A

 Thank you for stopping by!